undergraver/PythonPresentation/00/presentation.md

 >>>
 ```

+This can be continued with some more comprehensive documentation found here: https://docs.python.org/3/tutorial/datastructures.html (there are also other data structres presented there)

 ## Modules
 Modules can be seen as toolboxes with various tools inside of them.
 Those tools can be functions, classes or even other (sub)modules.
 For the moment we're looking at some modules that come with the normal Python distribution.
 One of these modules is the math module containing various mathematical functions like sqrt and pow.
 We can use the "import" keyword to be able to use the module.
 ```